 - Where can I get more information?

-What should I discuss with my healthcare provider before using morphine and naltrexone (Embeda)?
+What should I discuss with my healthcare provider before taking morphine and naltrexone (Embeda)?

-You may not be able to take this medicine unless you are already being treated with a similar opioid pain medicine and your body is tolerant to it.
+Your dose needs may be different if you have recently used an opioid pain medicine and your body is tolerant to it.
+Opioid medicines include fentanyl (Actiq, Duragesic), hydromorphone (Dilaudid, Palladone), methadone (Methadose, Dolophine), morphine (Kadian, MS Contin, Oramorph), oxycodone (Oxycontin), oxymorphone (Opana), and many others.
 Talk with your doctor if you are not sure you are opioid-tolerant.

-Do not use morphine and naltrexone if you have taken an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) in the last 14 days.
-Serious, life threatening side effects can occur if you use morphine and naltrexone before the MAO inhibitor has cleared from your body.
+Do not use morphine and naltrexone if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
+A dangerous drug interaction could occur, leading to serious side effects.

 - liver or kidney disease;